 The Sony Alpha A7 II and the Nikon D750 are two enthusiast cameras that were announced, respectively, in November 2014 and September 2014.
 The A7 II is a mirrorless interchangeable lens camera, while the D750 is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 24 megapixel, whereas the Nikon provides 24.2 MP.

 The physical size and weight of the Sony A7 II and the Nikon D750 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7 II – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (31 percent) than the Sony A7 II.
 Moreover, the D750 is markedly heavier (25 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.